Jeep Wrangler (YJ): YJ Wrangler Renegade

 A hardtop was a $923.00 option and came with a mandatory rear window defroster at $164.00.
 Although soft-top models came standard with "half doors", full framed doors with glass windows were an option, and as on all 6-cylinder Wranglers, air-conditioning was also an option.
 Renegades typically had the tilt steering wheel ($130.00) and an AM/FM/cassette stereo radio ($264.00).
 A column shift automatic was also an available option, but it was not popular.

+AIL Storm

+Israeli military carmaker Automotive Industries Ltd. introduced its first generation of the AIL Storm, the workhorse off-road vehicle of the Israeli Security Forces, as a variant of the 1991 Wrangler YJ, but on the 103.5 in CJ-6 / CJ-8 wheelbase.
+AIL builds the vehicles in-house with the exception of various externally sourced engines.
+Long and short wheelbase versions were also available for civilian purchase.

+A Jeep-managed production line in Egypt supplied vehicles for the Egyptian armed forces.
+After 1995, this facility was absorbed into the AIL Storm production.

 Trim levels

 North American YJ/Wranglers were available in the following standard trims.